Rheumatoid Arthritis (cont.)

 - Exercise is a very important part of a complete treatment plan for rheumatoid arthritis.

-- You may think that exercise is bad for arthritic joints, but research overwhelmingly shows that exercise in rheumatoid arthritis helps reduce pain and fatigue, increases your range of motion (flexibility) and strength, and keeps you feeling better overall.
+- It may seem that exercise is bad for arthritic joints, but research overwhelmingly shows that exercise in rheumatoid arthritis helps reduce pain and fatigue, increases range of motion (flexibility) and strength, and

-- Avoid situations that are likely to strain your joints.
-Remember that your joints are more susceptible to damage when they are swollen and painful.
+- Avoid situations that are likely to strain the joints.
+Remember that the joints are more susceptible to damage when they are swollen and painful.
 Avoid stressing the joint at such times.

 - Learn proper body mechanics.
-This means learning to use and move your body in ways that reduce the stress on your joints.
-This is especially true for your hands, since you want to protect their flexibility.
-Ask your
+This means learning to use and move the body in ways that reduce the stress on

 - Be creative in thinking up new ways to carry out tasks and activities.